twilio/programmable-asset-tracker/esp32/esp32_readme.md

 Flashing procedure contains two steps:
 1) Uploading needed binary files: `/esp32-load` endpoint - may be called several times for different files.
 But it is possible to transfer only one firmware file at a time.
-Attantion!
-Binary files with length more then 256 kB should be splitted to parts.
-Split example [here](./esp32_send_fw.sh) and [here](./esp32_send_fw.bat).
-2) Reboot esp32c3 chip to start the new uploaded firmware: `/esp32-reboot` endpoint - should be called once after all files are successfully uploaded.
+2) Finishing the procedure (reboot esp32c3 chip to start the new uploaded firmware): `/esp32-finish` endpoint - should be called once after all files are successfully uploaded.

 #### PUT /esp32-load ####